What does pet insurance cover?

 Budget Direct Pet Insurance covers both illnesses and accidental injuries.

-Claim money back
+Claim back eligible vet costs

 Choice of vet

 Take your pet to any qualified and registered vet in Australia.